swiftlang/swift-evolution/proposals/0000-where-on-contextually-generic.md

 ```

-> The described enhancement only applies to declarations that *can* be generic and already support being constrained via
+> Only declarations that can already be generic and support being constrained via a conditional
-> an extension.
+> extension are covered by the described enhancement.
 Properties and new constraint kinds are out
 > of scope for this document.
 For example, the following remains an error:
 > ```swift
 > protocol P {